I can almost hear you thinking, “Who’s this Iacocca? Why should I learn his career-boosting lessons?”

 Was an exceptional automobile executive.

-Presided over General Motors and Ford Motors.
+Presided over Chrysler and Ford Motor.
 Put another way, he was the first CEO to lead 2 of the 3 big automakers back then.

 Was the mastermind behind the Ford Mustang and the Pinto cars.